SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 >
 > 5.c.1 Proportion of countries with systems to track and make public allocations for gender equality and women’s empowerment

-This target is interpreted to cover research about adopting and strengthening policies and legislation for the promotion of gender equality and for the empowerment of women and girls.
-According to Indicator metadata 5.c (https://unstats.un.org/sdgs/metadata/files/Metadata-05-0c-01.pdf ) we interpret the indicator to pertain to the characteristics of the financial system, not to the amount of funds each country spends on efforts for gender equality.
+This target is interpreted to cover research about policies and legislation for the promotion of gender equality and for the empowerment of women and girls.
+According to Indicator metadata 5.c <a href="#f6li">(UN Statistics, 2023)</a>    we interpret the indicator to pertain to the characteristics of the financial system, not to the amount of funds each country spends on efforts for gender equality.

-For definitions of _gender equality_ and _empowerment_ we use "Gender equality: Glossary of Terms and Concepts" from UNICEF: (https://www.unicef.org/rosa/media/1761/file/Genderglossarytermsandconcepts.pdf )
+For definitions of _gender equality_ and _empowerment_ we use "Gender equality: Glossary of Terms and Concepts" from UNICEF <a href="#f5li">(UNICEF, 2017)</a>.

 This query consists of X phrases......